adityaavenkataraman192/Image_Classification/README.md

 # Image_Classification
-The Project was done using Big Data Tools like for the Data Storage- MongoDB  and  for the Data Pre-processing - Apache Spark also the image  has been classified using the Convolution Neural Network(CNN) and has been Deployed  with Gradio.
+The Project was done using Big Data Tools, such as MongoDB for Data Storage and Apache Spark for Data Preprocessing.
+The image was classified using a Convolution Neural Network(CNN) and Deployed  with Gradio.

 # Running Setup
-Healthy Vs Rotten Fruits and Vegetables Detection
+Healthy Vs Rotten Fruits and Vegetable Detection
 DATA 603 - FINAL PROJECT

 Problem Statement:
-The project aims to create a machine learning model that can identify photos of fruits and vegetables as healthy or unhealthy.
+The project aims to create a machine-learning model to identify photos of healthy or unhealthy fruits and vegetables.
 Using deep learning techniques and Convolutional Neural Networks (CNN), the model is trained with TensorFlow and Keras on a labeled dataset containing a wide range of fruits and vegetables in both healthy and rotten states.
 The project enables real-time predictions, allowing users to upload images of fruits and vegetables for classification.

 Key Components of the Project:
 Dataset: